ninjapenguin/MooFlick/README.md

 To use the plugin simply instantiate MooFlick and give it the id of the target container (usually a div) and your flickr id.

+HTML target div

 	#HTML
 	<div id="flickr-items"></div>

+Basic CSS styling, you can update this how you like

 	#CSS
 	#flickr-items	{